Arunachala: References in religious texts

 "By seeing Chidambaram, by being born in Tiruvarur, by dying in Kasi, or by merely thinking of Arunachala, one will surely attain Liberation."

+Virupaksha Cave, on southeastern slope, Arunachala where Ramana Maharishi stayed the 17 years.

 Another verse in the Arunachala Mahatmyam, translated from Sanskrit into Tamil by Sri Ramana Maharshi says:

 "Arunachala is truly the holy place.
 Of all holy places it is the most sacred!
 Know that it is the heart of the world.
 It is truly Siva himself!
 It is his heart-abode, a secret kshetra.
 In that place the Lord ever abides the hill of light named Arunachala."

 Asked about the special sanctity of Arunachala, Ramana Maharshi said that other holy places such as Kailash, Varanasi and Rishikesh are sacred because they are the abodes of Lord Shiva whereas Arunachala is Lord Shiva himself.
 However, as the above verse of Arunachala Mahatmyam says, Arunachala is a secret kshetra.
 It is this place that bestows jnana (Self-knowledge) and because most people have so many other desires and do not truly want jnana, Arunachala has always remained comparatively little known.
 But to those few who seek jnana, Arunachala always makes itself known through some means or other.

 "All stones in that place Arunachala are lingams.
 It is indeed the abode of Lord Siva.
 All trees are the wish-granting trees of Indra's heaven.
 Its rippling waters are the Ganges, flowing through our Lord's matted locks.
 The food eaten there is the ambrosia of the Gods.
 To go round it in pradakshina is to perform pradakshina of the world.
 Words spoken there are holy scripture, and to fall asleep there is to be absorbed in samadhi, beyond the mind's delusion.
 Could there be any other place which is its equal?"